 On April 25th, Tuesday, during a presentation on the March 2011 disaster, a callous remark slipped out of then minister of reconstruction Masahiro Imamura.
 Revisiting the numbers that represent the damage the disaster had made, Imamura casually pointed out that, "It was a good thing that the disaster hit Tohoku," as the damages would have...
 Continue Reading →

 Top Image Source: Excite On Tuesday, February 28th, I turned my TV on per my usual morning routine.
 I checked the clock on the upper left screen to make sure I wasn't running late as the morning wide show I usually watch filled my otherwise quiet room with cheery, mostly insignificant chatter.
 As the show...
 Continue Reading →

+For foreigners living in Japan, mental health care is even more challenging as choices are limited and practices are sometimes left unchecked.
 This video is about a terrible experience I had with an American counselor in Tokyo.
 It still baffles me how this person is allowed to practice to this day, given that his behavior is offensive and questionably legal.